Lal Chand Kataruchakk: Controversy

 On 28 April 2023, a controversy surrounded Lal Chand Kataruchak when Congress sitting MLA from Bholath constituency Sukhpal Singh Khaira in a press conference at Jalandhar, accused him of allegedly appointing his son and other two relatives including son of his sister-in-law as personal staff.
 Lal Chand has denied these allegations while drawing flak from all opposition parties including BJP.

+He has reportedly come under the radar of the Enforcement Directorate (ED) in connection with a money laundering probe linked to alleged illegal mining and unlawful transfer of shamlat land (village common land owned collectively by a community) in Pathankot.